wp-plugins/threewp-broadcast/readme.txt

 * Attached images
 * Featured images
 * Galleries
+* Woocommerce support (add "product" as a custom post type to broadcast)
 * WPML support

 Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
 This includes all data: title, slug, content, custom fields, attachments, etc.